DavidLichtenberger/reaper-csurf-us2400/readme.md

 #### Chan Mode

 * **Default:** Previous / next FX in chain
-* **Shift:** Hide / show FX chain
+* **Shift:** Bank shift left / right (steps of 24)
 * **F-Key:** Move current FX up / down in chain

 ### In/Out Buttons (to the right of Bank Switches)

 * **Default:** Time-select previous / next region (between the previous / next set of markers)
-* **Shift – In:** Toggle time-selection between whole project and current range
+* **Shift – In:** Toggle time-selection between whole project and current range (or nothing)
 * **Shift – Out:** Toggle loop time-selection
 * **F-Key:** Move right edge of time selection left / right by 1 bar

 ### Transport

-* **Default – Rew / FFwd:** Move play cursor to next marker or other point of interest (use Jog Wheel for other adjustments)
+* **Default – Rew / FFwd:** Move play cursor to next marker or other point of interest (use Jog Wheel for other adjustments) – *Remove the ReaScripts to enable default actions*
-* **Default – Stop / Play / Record:** Stop, Play, Record
+* **Default – Stop / Play / Record:** Stop, Play, Record –
-* **Shift – Rew / FFwd / Stop / Play:** Set automation mode (Off / Trim, Read, Latch, Write) for selected tracks. *The diodes above blink accordingly, if there are tracks with different modes, more than one will blink.*
+* **Shift – Rew / FFwd / Stop / Play:** Set automation mode (Off / Trim, Read, Latch, Write) for selected tracks.
+The diodes above blink accordingly, if there are tracks with different modes, more than one will blink.
-* **Shift – Rec:** Write current automation values of envelopes in Write / Latch Mode to the complete time selection – *I use this a lot, so it’s down here*
+* **Shift – Rec:** Write current automation values of envelopes in Write / Latch Mode to the complete time selection.
 * **F-Key – Rew:** Undo
 * **F-Key – FFwd:** Redo
 * **F-Key – Stop:** Scroll with playback
 * **F-Key – Play:** Save project with dialog (Save as)
 * **F-Key – Rec:** Save project (Overwrite)

+*All transport actions can be customized by altering the according ReaScripts (or enabling the ones in the ‘Unassigned’ folder).
+For Default and Shift actions there are hardcoded actions (see above) the extension falls back on if there is no ReaScript for the combination.*

 ## Notes